What’s the water like in Delaware?

 The turbidity of your water can range from low to high.
 But even if your water looks clear, it could still contain a high level of dissolved solids.
 That’s why, whether your water is turbid or not, we recommend you have it tested.

 There are a few options to treat this type of water, depending on if you want to treat all the water in your home or just your drinking water.

 According to the Centers for Disease Control and Prevention, there could be as many as 12 million cases of waterborne acute gastrointestinal illness annually in the United States alone.
 These illnesses are frequently caused by bacteria, viruses and protozoa that make their way into the water supply.
 Even well operated, state-of-the-art treatment plants cannot ensure that drinking water is entirely free of microbial pathogens.
 Learn more about safe drinking water.

->

-> A Kinetico Drinking Water System or a Kinetico Specialty Water Treatment System will rid your water of troublesome contaminants.
+A Kinetico Drinking Water System or a Kinetico Specialty Water Treatment System will rid your water of troublesome contaminants in Delaware.

->

-> TASTES AND ODORS
+TASTES AND ODORS